Yambaru: Biodiversity

-According to the WWF, Yambaru is the habitat of over four thousand species, with eleven animals and twelve plants peculiar to the area.
+According to the WWF, Yambaru is the habitat of over four thousand species, with eleven animals and twelve plants bizarre to the area.
 Many of these are threatened species on the IUCN Red List and 177 feature on the Red List of the Ministry of the Environment.
 Rare species include the flightless Okinawa rail (Yambaru kuina in Japanese), Okinawa woodpecker (Special Natural Monument), Ryukyu robin, Amami woodcock, Ryukyu black-breasted leaf turtle, Anderson's crocodile newt, Ishikawa's frog, Holst's frog, Namiye's frog, Ryukyu long-tailed giant rat, and Muennink's spiny rat.
 All these species, with the exception of the Ryukyu robin, are classified as endangered; the Muennink's spiny rat, the Okinawa woodpecker, and Yambaru whiskered bat being critically endangered.

 The Okinawa woodpecker in particular is threatened both by the presence of American Ospreys from the US Marine bases on the island and by the construction of six new helipads in the forest.